pasckosky/wingames/README.md

 ### Versions

 * [1.0 - Download](4x4/Releases/v1.0/4x4.exe): First version of the game.
-It can surely be optimized and graphically enhanced
+It can surely be optimized and graphically ~enhanced~ improved
+* [1.1 - Download](4x4/Releases/v1.1/4x4.exe): Improved the graphic of the board